minhlong149/shoedipus/README.md

 yarn start
 ```

-> You can also use `yarn dev` to run the server in development mode.
+### Development

+- Run `yarn database` to start the MongoDB database in a **Docker** container.
+- Run `yarn server` to start the Express server.
+- Run `yarn app` to start the React app.

+## Products data

+An Express server is used to serve products data from MongoDB database.
+REST API endpoints currently only include `GET /api/v1/products` to get all the products data.

+> The React app itself can serve products data from [`./src/data/shoes.json`](./src/data/shoes.json) file, without the need of the server.

 ## Features

-- Display all products data in `Our Products` section:
+- Display all [products data](#products-data) in `Our Products` section:
   - Each product will have name, description, price, image and `Add To Cart` button.
   - User are able to click on `Add To Cart` button to add the target product to their cart.
 Added product will have a check mark icon instead.